animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Previously, {sdg-name} users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using {sdg-acronym}'s `FactoryBeans` from the API with Spring’s
+Previously, Spring Data for GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using {sdg-acronym}'s `FactoryBeans` from the API with Spring’s